saltstack/salt/doc/ref/states/highstate.rst

 Function arg declaration
 ------------------------

-A argument consisting of keyword and value which is to be passed to the named :ref:`function-declaration` as a parameter.
+An argument consisting of keyword and value which is to be passed to the named :ref:`function-declaration` as a parameter.
 The type of each value must be the data type expected by the function.
-The function arguments can be specified as a dictionary or as a list with each item as single item dictionary.
+The function arguments can be specified as one dictionary or as a list with each item as a dictionary containing a single keyword and value.

 Occurs under a :ref:`function-declaration`.

-For example in the following state declaration ``user``, ``group``, and ``mode`` are passed as arguments to the :mod:`managed
+For example, in the following state declaration ``user``, ``group``, and ``mode`` are passed as arguments to the :mod:`managed
 <salt.states.file.managed>` function in the ``file`` state module by
 specifying the arguments as a dictionary: